 Room 50 – Building an Effective Women’s Bible Study Ministry

 Lisa Heim, Magnify Church

 Helping women to connect, grow and serve through studying God’s Word is a vital part of any Women’s Ministry.
 This workshop will offer topics such as how to choose content, how to train facilitators and how to encourage and develop relationships through prayer and honest sharing.

 Room 52 – Redeeming Betrayal: (Part 1) The Role of the Church

 Scott A Courey, Lighthouse Christian Counseling Center

 Your best friend’s husband is addicted to porn; your brother’s wife is cheating on him; your elder is having an emotional affair.
 What do you say?
 How do you help?
-Who is your role?
+What is your role?
 Or perhaps you’ve found disturbing texts on your own husband’s phone.
 What do you do?
 Where do you turn?
 Sexual betrayal shatters a marriage and severs it from the community it needs.
 Overwhelmed family members, close friends, and ministry leaders often respond by oversimplifying, avoiding, or just going numb.
-Gain clarity and practical solutions for how to offer – or find – a safe, godly community that leads to lasting recovery and healing.
+Gain clarity and practical solutions on how to offer or find a safe, godly community that leads to lasting recovery and healing.

 EVANGELISM / DISCIPLESHIP

 Room 34 – The Art of Asking Good Questions (Part 1) (Geared for teaching classes, sermons, small groups)

 God asks us questions—“Adam, where are you?”
 “Cain, why are you angry?
 Why is your face downcast?”
 Jesus asked his disciples, “Who do people say I am?”
 Learning to ask good questions is essential to disciple making.
 This breakout will show you how to form good, life-changing questions for small groups, Sunday School classes and sermon application.
 Learn the art of asking questions that invites people to open their hearts so they can be transformed by truth.